kpunith8/Links-and-Tutorials/Java/Java-Tutorials.md

 ### Singleton:
 - only one instance created
--	Gurantees controlling a resource
+-	Guarantees controlling a resource
 -	Lazily loaded `eg:` `Runtime`, `Logger`, Spring beams, graphic managers
 -	Static in nature but not the class, since static classes are not thread safe, private instance and private constructor, no parameter required for construction